In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Installation - Belt

-The vehicle belt goes straight across the foot end of the base.
-The pathway is color-coded, and they are open slots with no holes or obstacles to worry about.
-The lock-off in the middle of the path isn't our favorite, and while it is easy enough to use, it didn't seem to help much in getting things tight; we could pull on the belt, and it just popped right open.
-We ended up feeling that it was nice but less functional than the competitors.
+The vehicle belt goes across the foot end of the base.
+The pathway is color-coded, with open slots and no holes or obstacles to worry about.
+The lock-off isn't our favorite, and while it is easy to use, it didn't seem to help; we could pull on the belt, and it popped right open.
+It was nice but less functional than competitors.
 We really struggled to get the vehicle belt tight.
-We had to pull the belt tight and engage the retractor on the car before using the lock-off to get it tight enough.
-This lock-off process hurt its score for this kind of installation because we loved the simplicity of the belt pathway design.
+We had to pull the belt and engage the car retractor before using the lock-off to get it tight enough.
+This lock-off process hurt its score because we loved the simplicity of the belt pathway design.

-The overall stability after installation isn't our favorite.
-It didn't feel as stable as in other installation methods or compared to other seats.
-It really is just average.
-The load leg wasn't as straightforward as we'd like, and there is no indicator when you get it right, which we have in some of the completion load legs.
+It didn't feel as stable as other installation methods or compared to other seats.
+The load leg isn't straightforward, and there is no indicator when you get it right, which we have in some competition load legs.

 Ease of Installation - w/o the Base

 Installing the Nido without the base is the easiest method for this car seat.
-This is good if your plan is public transportation or frequent travel, but it's a bummer otherwise, given that the base has the anti-rebound bar, and the LATCH installation should be the easiest method.
-It uses the European belt path, and the slots are color-coded for easier placement.
-The carrier has a decal with a level line for reference during installation.
+This is good for public transportation or frequent travel, but it's a bummer otherwise, given that the base has the anti-rebound bar, and the LATCH installation should be the easiest method.
+It uses the European belt path, and the slots are color-coded.
+The carrier has a decal with a level line for reference.

 peg perego primo viaggio 4-35 nido - the nido belt pathway for installation without the base relies on...